GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.
+> ### I think it is inevitable that people program poorly.
+Training will not substantially help matters.
+We have to learn to live with it.
 >
-> ~ *Philip Greenspun*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts